tobiwalker2014/moviesearch/README.md

   - OMDB API Key (You can obtain it here or use the provided one)

 ## Getting Started

 1. **'Create React App:'** Start by creating a new React app using create-react-app:
-2. **'Project Structure:'** After creating the app, you'll have a folder named "hooked" containing the initial project structure.
-3. **'Install Dependencies:'** Navigate to the project directory and install the necessary dependencies:
-4. **'Start the Development Server:'** Launch the development server to see the app in action:

-1. **'Create React App:'** Start by creating a new React app using create-react-app: